jkang89/django-rest-apis/README.md

 Deploying to Heroku
 ============

 Deploying to Heroku is even easier.
 The defaults in settings.py are pre-configured to easily deploy to Heroku.

 - Create a Twitter App (https://apps.twitter.com/)
+- Generate the Twitter API credentials and enter the proper values for "value" in the app.json file
-- Click on the Heroku button below
+- Click on the Deploy Heroku button below
-- When prompted during the Heroku install, specify your:
+- When prompted during the Heroku install, specify your credentials if they were not specified in the app.json file:

 	- CONSUMER_KEY
 	- CONSUMER_SECRET